Angela Flournoy

 Angela Flournoy is an American writer.
 Her debut novel The Turner House (2015) won the First Novelist Award and was shortlisted for the National Book Award for Fiction, shortlisted for the PEN/Robert W. Bingham Prize for Debut Fiction, nominated for an NAACP Image Award, and named a New York Times Notable Book of 2015.
-She was also listed on the National Book Awards' 5 under 35 list, nominated by her former teacher ZZ Packer.
+She was also listed on the National Book Awards 5 Under 35 list, nominated by her former teacher ZZ Packer.

 Early life and education

 Flournoy was raised in Southern California.
 Her mother was from Los Angeles and father from Detroit.
-Flournoy attended the Iowa Writer's Workshop and the University of Southern California.
+Flournoy attended the Iowa Writers' Workshop at the University of Iowa, and the University of Southern California.
 She started developing her first novel, The Turner House while attending the Iowa Workshop, where she frequently traveled to Detroit to visit her father's family.

 Career

 After graduating, Flournoy taught writing for the University of Iowa, Trinity Washington University, and the DC Public Library.
 She published The Turner House in 2015.
 The New York Times called it "an engrossing and remarkably mature first novel...assured and memorable."
 BuzzFeed describes Flournoy as "the most lauded debut novelist in America," noting her many awards and honors, as well as The Turner House's strong sales: "According to Bookscan, which tracks around 70% of U.S. book sales, her book has sold over 15,000 copies in paperback and hardcover as of April [2016]; anything over 10,000 is generally considered high for literary fiction."